chasebott/startup/README.md

 # startup - workspace
 Startup instructions for automated builds.
 _This is a template.
 Workspaces rely on private repositories.
-Make sure to update hosts.yml to map remote hosts_
+Make sure to update hosts.yml to map remote hosts._

 ## Requirements
-Startup an OS (see branches)
+- Startup an OS (see branches)
-- Mac OSX
-- Chromebook
-- Windows 10

-PHP
+- PHP
-Deployer
+- Deployer
-Composer
+- Composer
-Git
+- Git

 ### Installation
 ```